Radio wave: Generation and reception

 Animated diagram of a half-wave dipole antenna receiving a radio wave.
 The antenna consists of two metal rods connected to a receiver R. The electric field (E, green arrows) of the incoming wave results in oscillation of the electrons in the rods, charging the ends alternately positive (+) and negative (−).
 Since the length of the antenna is one half the wavelength of the wave, the oscillating field induces standing waves of voltage (V, represented by red band) and current in the rods.
 The oscillating currents (black arrows) flow down the transmission line and through the receiver (represented by the resistance R).

 Radio waves are radiated by charged particles when they are accelerated.
 Natural sources of radio waves include radio noise produced by lightning and other natural processes in the Earth's atmosphere, and astronomical radio sources in space such as the Sun, galaxies and nebulas.
 All warm objects radiate high frequency radio waves (microwaves) as part of their black body radiation.

 Radio waves are produced artificially by time-varying electric currents, consisting of electrons flowing back and forth in a specially shaped metal conductor called an antenna.
 An electronic device called a radio transmitter applies oscillating electric current to the antenna, and the antenna radiates the power as radio waves.
 Radio waves are received by another antenna attached to a radio receiver.
 When radio waves strike the receiving antenna they push the electrons in the metal back and forth, creating tiny oscillating currents which are detected by the receiver.

 From quantum mechanics, like other electromagnetic radiation such as light, radio waves can alternatively be regarded as streams of uncharged elementary particles called photons.
 In an antenna transmitting radio waves, the electrons in the antenna emit the energy in discrete packets called radio photons, while in a receiving antenna the electrons absorb the energy as radio photons.
 An antenna is a coherent emitter of photons, like a laser, so the radio photons are all in phase.
 However, from Planck's relation $E = h\nu$, the energy of individual radio photons is extremely small, from 10^{−22} to 10^{−30} joules.
 So the antenna of even a very low power transmitter emits an enormous number of photons every second.
 Therefore, except for certain molecular electron transition processes such as atoms in a maser emitting microwave photons, radio wave emission and absorption is usually regarded as a continuous classical process, governed by Maxwell's equations.

 Properties

-Radio waves in vacuum travel at the speed of light $c$.
+Radio waves in a vacuum travel at the speed of light $c$.
 When passing through a material medium, they are slowed depending on the medium's permeability and permittivity.
 Air is tenuous enough that in the Earth's atmosphere radio waves travel at very nearly the speed of light.